 – Westside –

 Quite possibly one of my personal top favorite restaurants in LA, Gjelina has been an Abbot Kinney staple for over 10 years and is showing no signs of slowing down.
-Gjelina was at the helm of introducing California cuisine to LA, and not only offers incredible local and seasonally inspired dishes but also a stunning space in which to enjoy them.
+Gjelina was at the helm of introducing California cuisine to LA.
+Not only offers incredible local and seasonally inspired dishes but also a stunning space in which to enjoy them.
 Patio included.

 – In Between –